andrewchungxam/EurekaBotGuides/guides/integrate_qna_maker.md

 1. Ask a question and verify the appropriate answer is returned by the bot
 <br/><img src="../screens/embedded_web_chat_qna.jpg" />

-1. Commit and push your code to your repository to trigger a build and deploy in Azure, then retest against your public endpoint
+1. Commit and push your code to your repository to trigger a build and deploy in Azure, then re-test against your public endpoint